-So with it being fall, my sign needed to say fall, and look a bit like fall and farmhouse.
+My sign needed to say fall, and look a bit like fall and farmhouse.
 And because, being the former English teacher that I am, use a bit of alliteration.
 And just the right words came to my mind.
-Next to fall, came 2 words that are precious to me, 2 words that say it all.
-I wanted to include a fall farmhouse sign in my fall decor for this year and the Fall in love with Texas Blog Tour.
-And once I knew what my sign would say, it was time to get busy and make my DIY fall farmhouse sign.
+Next to “fall” came 2 words that are precious to me, 2 words that say it all.
+Once I knew what my sign would say, it was time to get busy and make my first DIY fall farmhouse sign.

-My first step was to write down the supplies I would need for my DIY fall farmhouse sign.
+My first step was to make a list of the supplies I would need for my DIY fall farmhouse sign.
 Then go shopping for wood and stencils and inspiration.

 DIY Fall Farmhouse Sign with DIY Cricut Stencil